-- Outcome 1 Demonstrates an understanding of safe dance practice and appropriate dance technique with increasing skill and complexity in the performance of combinations, sequences and dances - Outcome 2 Demonstrates enhanced dance technique by manipulating aspects of the elements of dance - Outcome 3 Demonstrates an understanding and application of aspects of performance quality and interpretation through performance - Outcome 4 Explores the elements of dance as the basis of the communication of ideas - Outcome 5 Composes and structures dance movement that communicates an idea
+Outcome 1 Demonstrates an understanding of safe dance practice and appropriate dance technique with increasing skill and complexity in the performance of combinations, sequences and dances

+Outcome 2 Describes and analyses dance as the communication of ideas within a context

+Outcome 3 Identifies and analyses the link between their performances and compositions and dance works of art

+Outcome 4 Demonstrates enhanced dance technique by manipulating aspects of the elements of dance

+Outcome 5 Demonstrates an understanding and application of aspects of performance quality and interpretation through performance

+Explores the elements of dance as the basis of the communication of ideas

-DESIGN AND TECHNOLOGY YEAR 10 2023
+DESIGN AND TECHNOLOGY YEAR 10 2024

 The study of Design and Technology assists students to appreciate and explore a range of careers in the field of design and technological innovation.
 Students critically analyse and reflect on the implications of design, in order to develop understanding of why some designs, technologies and processes perform better than others in meeting their intended purpose.
-Students develop knowledge, appreciation and applied skills for understanding the interrelationships of design, technology, society, the individual and the environment for an increasingly knowledge-based economy and lifestyle.
+Students develop knowledge, appreciation, and applied skills for understanding the interrelationships of design, technology, society, the individual and the environment for an increasingly knowledge-based economy and lifestyle.
 The design process caters for a variety of student needs, abilities and interests.
-The flexible and creative consideration of parameters encourages students to take intellectual risks and experiment with resources when developing projects.
+The flexible and creative consideration of parameters encourages students to take intellectual risks and experiment with resources when developing projects

-Task No. Task 1 Semester 1 Task 2 Semester 1 Task 3 Semester 2 Task 4 Semester 2 Task 5 Semester 2 Task Description Written Folio and Product Material Technologies Electronic Written Report and Oral Presentation Information & Communication Technologies Cumulative Practical Assessment Self -Directed Folio and Product Design Materials Technologies Yearly Examination All units Due Date Term 1, Week 8 Term 2, Week 7 Ongoing - Term 2 Term 3, Week 10 Term 4, Week 4 Report Outcomes Outcomes assessed 1, 2, 3 Outcomes assessed 3, 4 Outcome assessed Outcomes assessed 1, 2, 3 Outcome assessed 5 ROSA Weighting 25 20 10 25 20
+Task No. Task 1 Semester 1 Task 2 Semester 1 Task 4 Semester 2 Task 5 Semester 2 Written Folio and Product Written Report and Oral Presentation Self-Directed Folio and Product Design Yearly Examination Task Description Materials Technologies (Electronics) Information & Communication Technologies Materials Technologies All Topics Due Date Term 1, Week 8 Term 2, Week 7 Term 4, Week 2 Term 4, Week 4 Report Outcomes Outcomes assessed 1, 2, 3 Outcomes assessed 3, 4 Outcomes assessed 1, 2, 3 Outcome assessed 5 ROSA Weighting 25 25 30 20